 Problems in the jaw system can significantly compromise your quality of life.
 TMJ pain occurs when there is damage to the TMJ joint, most often caused by trauma, stress, or other injuries.
-Visit Dr. Huckin for TMJ evaluation and treatment services, as well as comprehensive dentistry in Dallas, TX.
-Dr. Huckin has been an active member of the American Equilibration Society, the largest society dedicated to the study of TMJ disorders.
+Visit Dr. Huckin for TMJ evaluation and treatment services and comprehensive dentistry in Dallas, TX.
+Dr. Huckin has been an active member of the American Equilibration Society, the largest society dedicated to studying TMJ disorders.

 If you experience any of the following signs, you may be suffering from a TMJ Disorder: